mitsuba-renderer/enoki/README.md

    unsupported architectures (albeit without the performance benefits of vectorization).

-7. **Modular architecture**: Enoki is split into two major components: the front-end provides various high-level array operations, while the back-end provides the basic ingredients that are needed to realize these operations using the SIMD instruction set(s) supported by the target architecture.
+7. **Modular architecture**.
+Enoki is split into two major components: the front-end provides various high-level array operations, while the back-end provides the basic ingredients that are needed to realize these operations using the SIMD instruction set(s) supported by the target architecture.